Lansing Charter Commission settles on law firm, zips through another charter chapter

 According to the firm’s follow up, Jeffries said, Kelly himself would be the primary attorney for the commission’s work, while Christ’s name wasn’t mentioned.

-Commission member Joan Bauer shared his concerns.
+Commission member Joan Bauer shared Jeffries' concerns.

 “I asked two very direct questions during the interview and was told that the gentleman with charter experience would absolutely be able to come as needed,” Bauer added.
 “That now looks not at all what the clarification memo shows.”

-Before firm interviews and followup questions, Jeffries said he was “clearly going the other way” in support of The Kelly Firm.
+Before firm interviews and follow up questions, Jeffries said he was “clearly going the other way” in support of the Kelly Firm.
 He’s since shifted his support to CMDA.

 “I think the quality that was being presented to us in terms of the staffing doesn't match up to what CMDA did,” he concluded.